lifeparticle/JS-Cheatsheet/README.md

 const BIRTH_DAY = "1 Jan 2000";
 ```

 Use `let` and `var` if the value will change over time and `const` (can not be changed later, and you'll get an error if you try reassigning a new value) for a constant value. `var` has global and `let` has block scope.
-You can't define `let` and `const` variables more than once.
+With `var` you can define same variables more than once.
+You can't define `let` and `const` same variables more than once.

 ```js
 var a = "aaa";